 I was officially diagnosed with Bipolar Disorder and Severe Substance Abuse Disorder when I went into treatment in 2016.
 According to the National Institute of Mental Health (NIMH), “Bipolar disorder is a chronic or episodic (which means occurring occasionally and at irregular intervals) mental disorder.
 It can cause unusual, often extreme and fluctuating changes in mood, energy, activity, and concentration or focus.”
-My doctor had explained the imperativeness of taking my medications every day, explained how they work in my brain and the side effects of each of them.
+My doctor had explained that it was imperative that I take my medications every day, explained how they work in my brain, and discussed the side effects of each of them.

 A disorder?
 Medications?
 I felt desperate and confused.
 I thought going through treatment for addiction would free me from medications, not make me reliant on more of them.
-I had to realize that I wasn’t the doctor in the situation and that I had been self medicating for about 14 years and landed myself in treatment — so my decisions probably weren’t the way to go.
-Dual Diagnosis is said to be “… a term for when someone experiences a mental illness and a substance use disorder simultaneously.
+But I had to realize that I wasn’t the doctor in the situation.
+Self-medicating for about 14 years had landed myself in treatment, so my decisions probably weren’t the way to go.
+Dual Diagnosis is “… a term for when someone experiences a mental illness and a substance use disorder simultaneously.
 Either disorder—substance use or mental illness—can develop first.”

 For once in my life, I felt whole.
 I was working a 12 step program and taking my medications daily.
 I felt invincible … until I didn’t.
 About 7 months into my sobriety, I started playing doctor and stopped taking my Bipolar meds.
-I felt as if I didn’t need them anymore because things were going so well in my life.
-Wrong.
-That great idea had landed me into a deep depression where I couldn’t get out of bed.
+I thought I didn’t need them anymore because things were going so well in my life.
+Wrong!
+That great idea had landed me in a deep depression where I couldn’t get out of bed.
 I cried all the time, and when I did get out of bed, I found myself driving 85mph on the freeway hoping to get in an accident and die.
-I quit my job but didn’t have any leads on a new one, and lost all my friends and family.
+I quit my job without any leads on a new one, and lost all my friends and family.
 I was like a virus infecting anyone I could.
 I wanted everyone to feel the pain I was feeling, mentally and emotionally.
 It was that bad.